Free Pickleball Ladder League Software

 Playing as a Spare in Another Division

-Short a player for tonight's Div A event?
-Someone from Div B can fill in as a spare.
-Here's how it works:
+Short a player for tonight's event?
+Someone from another division can fill in as a spare.
+What it does to your standing depends on which direction you're sparing.

-- If you spare in the same division again later, your previous temporary rating is restored — you don't reset each time.
+- If you spare in the same lower division again later, your previous temporary rating carries over — you don't reset.

 Team Partnerships (Team Mode)